- Early Decision

 The admission staff at Connecticut College has compiled a collection of outstanding essays to help you approach your own personal statement with confidence and excitement.
 Through the range of responses these students took, you will see that the essay - as a sample of writing and a reflection of your interests and values - can take many forms.
 While there is not any "right" or "wrong" topic, some approaches offer a bit more creativity and fluency than others.
 The samples we have selected reflect this idea.

-Each of these essayists was offered admission to Connecticut College, and each matriculated at the College.
-The writing samples they submitted often played an important role in obtaining the coveted "fat letter" on April 1.
+Each of these chosen essayists was offered admission to Connecticut College, and each matriculated at the College.
+The writing samples they submitted often played an important role in obtaining the coveted acceptance letter.

 Your college essay provides a wonderful opportunity to share your thoughts with the Admission Committee and to let us see another side of you.
 Enjoy the experience.
 Remember that we look forward to reading your work and getting to know you a little bit better.
 Good luck as you face the computer screen!